Skip to content

 zpool detach rpool /dev/sda3

-After that encrypt the drive with LUKS.
+After that encrypt the disk with LUKS.
 I’m also hardening brute force attempts by increasing the iteration time to 10 seconds.

 Make sure to use a good passphrase.